 Deadline and Registration Procedures

-- Results will be announced to entrants via email, as well as being posted you our website (www.omfa.ca) and on facebook page (www.facebook.com/ONTMUSFEST/) before the end of June.
+- Results will be announced to entrants via email, as well as being posted you our website (www.omfa.ca) and on our facebook page (www.facebook.com/ONTMUSFEST/) before the end of June.

 - You must follow the repertoire requirements as listed in the specific OMFA syllabus for your instrument/voice/speech arts. (www.omfa.ca/syllabus)

 - No mixing or sound enhancement is allowed through any kind of soundboard, including a recording studio or computer.
 No reverb can be added to the recording.
 The recording must be honest and acoustic – as if the adjudicators were in the room listening to you perform live.
 You must perform live on the video.
 No audio dubbing over your video is allowed.

-- Accompaniment may be live (as long as local government guidelines are observed) or by pre-recorded piano back-track (no vocal or orchestral backgrounds).
+- Accompaniment may be live or by pre-recorded piano back-track (no vocal or orchestral backgrounds).

 - For entries in any level, your video must be titled as follows: Discipline 2022 – Grade Level – your name